-If for any reason a student does not qualify to receive his/her certificate at the scheduled conferral date he/she will be required to complete another APPLICATION FOR CERTIFICATE form for participation in a subsequent period.
+If for any reason a student does not qualify to receive his/her certificate at the scheduled conferral date, he/she will be advised and if eligible will participate in a subsequent period.

 Honours and Awards- Students will be considered for the Deans' and President's awards at the end of each academic year and recognition of achievement will be done at the annual Commencement Ceremony.